Doctrines of Paranoia and Self-Loathing

 The teachings of Rudolf Steiner are laughable, but they can produce consequences that are anything but funny.
 The only sensible response to such occult rubbish is to steer clear of it — and, especially, to shield children from it.

 A recent conspiracy theory is illustrative.
 In DARK MISSION: The Secret History of NASA, the authors argue that NASA is controlled by a secret brotherhood bent on gaining and concealing occult secrets.
-That’s why we went to the Moon.
+That’s why Americans went to the Moon.
 The authors document their case by reprinting many photos of the Moon and other celestial objects.
 Unfortunately, the photos clearly do not show what the authors claim they show.
 But this apparently doesn’t stop many people from squinting and convincing themselves that yes! they can see huge artificial domes and alien geometrical excavations on the lunar surface!

 Anthroposophists might well read DARK MISSION and find in it a partial confirmation of Steiner’s assertions about clandestine brotherhoods.* Indeed, they might find plenty of such “confirmation” in many places.
 Consider the work of Sylvia Browne, for instance.
 A self-described psychic, Browne has written several books with themes akin to Steiner’s: VISITS FROM THE AFTERLIFE, LIFE ON THE OTHER SIDE, and PAST LIVES, FUTURE HEALING, among others.
 Her PHENOMENON is a brief encyclopedia of esoteric and occult phenomena.
 Some of the entries in the book correspond with Steiner’s teachings; some do not.
 Latching onto the ones that do, Anthroposophists might argue that here, again, Steiner is shown to be right.